Kiran6248/MS3-bazaar/TESTING.md

       ![image](static/docs/rel.JPG)

     * The suggestion was to add aria-label in the search bar cancel anchor tag.
-The code is added .
+The code is added but it was later removed as it was giving error in HTML validation .

       ![image](static/docs/aria.JPG)